 Tonal Rhythm, 6-9pm, Sunday

 Karen Mungal first came to WICN in 2000 as a volunteer, answering phones for a WICN fund-raising event.
-In the fall of 2003, the opportunity arose to host Tonal Vision on a bi-weekly basis.
+In the fall of 2003, the opportunity arose to host Tonal Rhythm on a bi-weekly basis.
 Karen offered to fill that position and quickly found her stride.
-Shortly thereafter, she became the full-time host of Tonal Vision, sharing her eclectic selections of New Age and World music with listeners every week.
-A native of Trinidad, Karen moved to Boston in 1989 to attend Suffolk University where she was deeply involved with the international student community, mentoring incoming students, and touring Europe in 1992.
-Karen brings her worldly perspective and unique ear for music to Tonal Vision, where the mix of songs is always evolving.
-In addition to her radio host responsibilities, Karen practices Shaolin Kempo Karate and Tai' Chi, and enjoys raising her daughter.
+Shortly thereafter, she became the full-time host of Tonal Rhythm, sharing her eclectic selections of New Age and World music with listeners every week.
+Karen brings her worldly perspective and unique ear for music to Tonal Rhythm, where the mix of songs is always evolving.

 Folk Revival, 7-11pm, Thursday